youssef-xx/monero-for-merchants/README.md

 These allow:

-* View-only wallets for accountants
+* View‑only wallets for accountants
 * Creating many subaddresses for tracking payments
 * Easier cold storage management